RealBrandonChen/VisualDisabilitySim/README.md

 # Contributing and Cooperation
 ####
-#### This project is led by the [Virtual Reality Lab](https://www.ophthalmology.hku.hk/virtualreality), Department of Ophthalmology, HKU LKS Faculty of Med,.
+#### This project is led by the [Virtual Reality Lab](https://www.ophthalmology.hku.hk/virtualreality), Department of Ophthalmology, HKU LKS Faculty of Med.
 Any contributions or suggestions are welcomed.
 Please contact the research team for more detailed information and we are open for the cooperation.